The Smartest States in the US

 Here’s a breakdown of the states using selections of the data that went into the ranking.
 We’ll explore even more of the data we used to create our rankings later, but this gives you a good idea why your state placed where it did in this ranking.

 It’s said that education opens doors, and a good education exposes a person to a world of knowledge they otherwise might not have accessed.
 But education goes further than simply broadening your horizons and empowering you with new skills; it actually raises your intelligence level.
-A 2018 meta analysis of education and IQ scores found that just one extra year of schooling added as much as 5 additional IQ points.
+A meta analysis of education and IQ scores found that just one extra year of schooling adds as much as 5 additional IQ points.

 Our ranking included data on public high school graduation rates and how they’ve changed over time as well as the rate of adults who’ve earned bachelor’s degrees or graduate degrees and how that rate has changed over time.